codr7/ampl/README.md

 Press Return on empty line to evaluate.

-May the source be with you!
+May the Source be with you!

   42